-Under the leadership of Artistic Director Mark Brokaw, two original music theatre works will be selected for the 2015 Institute, which will take place June 13–28 in New Haven.
-The titles of the two original music theatre works selected for the 2015 Yale Institute for Music Theatre will be announced on March 27.
+Under the leadership of Artistic Director Mark Brokaw, two original music theatre works have been selected for the 2015 Institute, which will take place June 13–28 in New Haven: gilgamesh & the mosquito, music by Bob Kelly and book and lyrics by Sam Chanse; and Horizons, music by Ben Wexler and book and lyrics by Mark Sonnenblick.

 Pictured: Krysta Rodriguez (left) and book writer and lyricist Ty Defoe (right), Clouds Are Pillows for the Moon, 2014.
 Photos by Tim Mannle.